 Chicken's eggs laid on Good Friday are marked with a cross.
 Each member of the household eats one Easter Sunday.
 And chicks hatched on Good Friday will be healthy.

-Have holy water blessed.
-Drink three sips for good luck and sprinkle everything for good luck.
+You must have holy water blessed.
+Drink three sips of the water for good luck and sprinkle everything for good luck.

 Bring the cinders from the fire to be blessed.

 During Lent, Catholics would abstain from any red meat eating only fish.
 On Easter Saturday a tradition developed of having a mock funeral for a herring.

 Gather your family and go to a hilltop to see the sunrise.
 Catholics believed that this is the Savior rising from his grave.

 Alternatively, view the reflection of the sun in a bucket of water and then move it so the sun appears to dance.

 Celebrate with eggs as a signifier of life.
 Either color them or give them as gifts.